Judgement Before Movement

 By design.

-From a distance, stillness can look like failure or hesitation.
-But here, nothing is wrong.
+Here, nothing is wrong.
 The boat is exactly where it needs to be, waiting for the right conditions, the right moment, or the right tide.
 Pushing off too early can be as costly as waiting too long.
 The challenge lies in knowing the difference.

 David R. Smith